Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 For marketers and RevOps, GTM Studio lets teams describe audiences in natural language, launch multi-channel plays, and measure pipeline impact without engineering tickets.
 Expansion plays that used to take three weeks now launch in 30 minutes.

-For teams building beyond ZoomInfo's own products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
+For teams building beyond ZoomInfo's own products, the Enterprise API and MCP server expose the same intelligence to any custom agent, internal tool, or partner platform.
 A large financial services firm is building an internal app using ZoomInfo's MCP server, accessing the same data and intelligence that power ZoomInfo's native products.

 The advantage is that all three access points draw from one intelligence layer.
-The same data, the same intelligence, the same continuously learning model.
+The same data, the same GTM Context Graph reasoning, the same continuously learning model.
 A buying signal that marketing detects is immediately usable by sales, without export, import, or manual handoff.
+Neither 6sense nor RollWorks offers this kind of unified data-to-intelligence-to-execution architecture at comparable data depth.

 Advertising capabilities compared